mitre/inspec-profile-resources/README.md

 `container_system?` requires both a recognized container system and the `guest` role.
 A host running container software is not itself treated as a container.
-The recognized systems match the RHEL 9 implementation:
+The resource recognizes the following container systems:

 ```text
 container-other docker kubepods linux-vserver lxc lxc-libvirt openvz